Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Will your cruise be docking at Phu My Port in Vietnam for a day or two?
 Exciting, you are so near to the best place to experience Vietnam: Ho Chi Minh City!
 Diverse cuisine, rich history, and mesmerizing landmarks, this city is a no-brainer when it comes to Vietnam travel.

 Phu My (pronounced Foo Me) port is situated in the western shore of Ba Ria - Vung Tau, a major coastal city of over 1 million people in southern Vietnam.
 The river right by Phu My Port is called Thi Vai River, which flows to the giant South China Sea (locally known as East Sea).

-Phu My Port is 65 km (40 miles) from Ho Chi Minh City, the busiest, most developed city which often tops favorite destinations charts in Vietnam.
-Although 65 km is not a great distance, transporting from Phu My Port is not so convenient and thus may require pre-planning on your part.
+Phu My Port is 65 km (40 miles) from Ho Chi Minh City, the busiest, most developed city which often tops the favorite destinations charts in Vietnam.
+Although 65 km is not a great distance, transporting from Phu My Port is not so convenient and thus may require pre-planning.

 At present, taking public buses is not an option since no bus route goes straight from Phu My Port to Ho Chi Minh City, and hopping on and off 3 or 4 buses is a real hassle even for locals, let alone foreign visitors.